Australian Grand Prix: Melbourne (1996–2019, 2022–present)

 In 1993 prominent Melbourne businessman Ron Walker began working with the Kennett government to make Melbourne the host of the event.
 After the government of Jeff Kennett spent an undisclosed amount, it was announced on 17 December 1993 (less than a week after the South Australian election) that the race would be shifted to a rebuilt Albert Park Circuit in Melbourne.
 The race would move to Melbourne from 1996.
 The decision was made without parliamentary debate, Cabinet discussion or public consultation.
 The Australian Grands Prix Act 1994 was subsequently passed by the Victorian Parliament, that exempted the event from existing freedom of information, planning, environmental laws and judicial review by the Supreme Court.

-Bernie Ecclestone, the then-president of Formula One Management, the group that runs modern-day Formula One in conjunction with the Federation Internationale de l'Automobile (FIA), once said that it took 10 minutes to do the deal with Melbourne that would see the Victorian capital host the Australian Grand Prix from 1996.
-It was thought that Melbourne's unsuccessful bid for the 1996 Summer Olympics, and the subsequently successful bid by northern rival city Sydney to host the 2000 Summer Olympics, was a driving force behind Melbourne's motivation to wrest the Australian Grand Prix away from Adelaide.
 The Australian Grand Prix at Adelaide in 1985–1995 was always the last event in the Formula One calendar – but from 1996 onwards, it has usually been the first event or was held early in the season.

 The decision to hold the race there was controversial.
 A series of protests were organised by the "Save Albert Park" group, which claimed that the race turned a public park into a private playground for one week per year.
 Additionally, they claimed that the race cost a great deal of money that would be better spent, if it were to be spent on motor racing, on a permanent circuit elsewhere.
 Finally, they said that the claimed economic benefits of the race were false or exaggerated.
 The race organisers and the government claimed that the economic benefits to the state, although unquantifiable, outweighed the costs, and highlighted that the park's public amenities have been greatly improved from the World War II vintage facilities previously located at Albert Park; the Melbourne Sports and Aquatic Centre (scene of many Melbourne 2006 Commonwealth Games events) being the centre piece and best known of the revitalised facilities.
 Opponents of holding the race in the park point out that the Aquatic Centre adds nothing to the Grand Prix, is effectively closed for weeks surrounding the event and could have been built independent of the car race.